DeniseYT/HB_Final_Project/README.md

 # About This Project & Author
 Built by [Denise Lin](https://github.com/DeniseYT).

-Background in Linguist/localization and transitioning into software engineering.
+Denise's background in Linguist/Localization Specilist in Silicon Valley and currently transitioning into software engineering.

 Contact Denise on [LinkedIn](https://www.linkedin.com/in/denise-lin-7b0171117/)